 Terry places a high degree of importance on the sense of family—and of belonging—that students experience both on campus and as part of our alumni network after graduation.

-Terry's Business Learning Community, with its commons and meeting spaces in close proximity with faculty offices and classrooms, is designed to encourage and facilitate informal student interactions with faculty, fellow students, and practitioners.
+The Business Campus for Terry College, with its commons and meeting spaces in close proximity with faculty offices and classrooms, is designed to encourage and facilitate informal student interactions with faculty, fellow students, and practitioners.
 Attractive, fully equipped meeting and event spaces will make the new community an ideal place for visiting speakers, student organization meetings/professional development activities, and networking/recruiting events.